There are many ways to repair spider cracks in boats, using our Gelcoat Repair Putty is an easy and fast way of doing it!

 PVA or Partall Film #10 is a release agent that helps with removing parts from a mold or can be used as a surfacing agent when using gelcoat without a wax additive (sanding aid).

 PVA is soluble in water making it easy to wash off.
-Applying can be achieved by spray or wiping the green liquid on with a sponge.
+Applying can be achieved by spraying or wiping the green liquid on with a sponge.
 It will foam slightly but dry to a clear, glossy shine.
 It can take 15-30 minutes depending on temperature.

 For spraying gelcoat our FGCI brand does not recommend thinning.